MicrosoftLearning/MS-4008-Microsoft-365-Copilot-Interactive-Experience-for-Executives.zh-cn/Instructions/Demos/1-business-chat-and-pages.md

         ![Screenshot showing loop.](../Demos/Media/recent-components.png)

-1. Navigate back to the open Pages tab where the Page is still displayed (https://m365.cloud.microsoft/pages).
+1. Navigate back to the open Pages tab where the Page is still displayed [m365.cloud.microsoft/pages](https://m365.cloud.microsoft/pages).

 1. Continue working with the page by typing in the following prompt:

      ```text
-     Can you elaborate more on how we can monitor and meassure success of a new awarness campain for [topic - example "AI"]?
+     Can you elaborate more on how we can monitor and measure success of a new awareness campaign for [topic - example "AI"]?
      ```

 1. At the bottom of the page, type the at symbol (**@**).
 This opens up a context menu to browse for people, files, meetings, and more: